top of page

 3. Check out the cast-iron Harlem Fire Watchtower

-Following a lengthy renovation, this last-of-its-kind cast-iron watchtower—built in 1857 and used to spot fires in pre-telegraph NYC—is back in all its glory atop Marcus Garvey Park.
-Look for stairs on the east side of the hill in the middle of the park.
+Following a lengthy renovation in 2019, this last-of-its-kind cast-iron watchtower—built in 1857 and used to spot fires in pre-telegraph NYC—is back in all its glory atop Marcus Garvey Park.
+Look for the staircase on the east side of the hill to take you directly there.

 📍Top of Marcus Garvey Park between 120th and 124th Streets and Madison Ave and Mt.
 Morris Park West